Lannan Fellows Program

 The letter should be approximately 250 words.
 Please include your year and major.
 Please e-mail your application to Patricia Guzman.

-Applications are due Monday, September 10, 2018.
-A group dinner and the first event will be held on September 25.
+Applications are due Friday, September 6, 2019.
+A group dinner will be held on September 17th and the first event will be held on September 24th.